Yibin Sichuan, China Travel Guide

 Discover smaller, more intimate bars for a relaxed evening.

-Nightlife in Yibin caters mainly to a local audience, with limited options specifically designed for foreign visitors.
+Nightlife in Yibin caters mainly to someone from the area audience, with not many options specifically designed for foreign visitors.

-Discover local crafts, souvenirs, and specialty products in Yibin's markets and shops.
+Discover local crafts, souvenirs, plus specialized products in Yibin's markets and shops.

 Minimal alternatives.
 Major shopping malls offer international and Chinese brands, but Yibin is not a main luxury destination.